canaxess/presentations/a11y-camp-2020/README.md

 Whilst headings are applied, they haven't been applied _correctly_.
 As the two tests reside under the one success criterion it's recorded as a failure overall.

 ### How to test
-Looking through the HTML source code is slow.
+Looking through the HTML source is slow.
 Applying Javascript/JQuery bookmarklets make it quicker to identify only the sections you need to test.

 **e.g. to apply a red 2px solid line to all heading elements**: [Highlight all headings bookmarklet](https://canaxess.github.io/presentations/a11y-camp-2020/)
 ```javascript